cchen156/Seeing-Motion-in-the-Dark/README.md

-# Seeing Motion in the Dark (Repo work in progress)
+# Seeing Motion in the Dark

 This is a Tensorflow implementation of Seeing Motion in the Dark in ICCV 2019, by [Chen Chen](http://cchen156.web.engr.illinois.edu/), [Qifeng Chen](http://cqf.io/), [Minh N. Do](http://minhdo.ece.illinois.edu), and [Vladlen Koltun](http://vladlen.info/).